jeffreykegler/Marpa--R2/UPDATES.md

 The problem seems to be a bug in the GNU autoconf on certain platforms, a bug that
 Config::Autoconf does not share.

+A fix has has been implemented as of the developer's release 11.001_000 and is expected to be part of next stable release.

 ## Notices